edmcouncil/rdf-toolkit/README.md

 ## Recommended output format

-The recommended output format at this time is RDF/XML because that is the format that the OMG requires for submissions.
+The recommended output format at this time is RDF/XML because that is the format that the [OMG](https://www.omg.org) requires for submissions.
-The EDM Council develops the FIBO Ontologies and submits them as RDF/XML, serialized by the `rdf-toolkit` to the OMG.
+The EDM Council develops the FIBO Ontologies and submits them as RDF/XML, serialized by the `RDF Toolkit` to the [OMG](https://www.omg.org).
 So that is why we also use RDF/XML in Github itself.

 # Usage

-## Download
+## Download RDF Toolkit

-Download the RDF Toolkit binary from [here](https://jenkins.edmcouncil.org/view/rdf-toolkit/job/rdf-toolkit-build/lastSuccessfulBuild/artifact/target/rdf-toolkit.jar).
+Download the `RDF Toolkit` binary from [here](https://jenkins.edmcouncil.org/view/rdf-toolkit/job/rdf-toolkit-build/lastSuccessfulBuild/artifact/target/rdf-toolkit.jar).

-## Run
+## Run RDF Toolkit

-One can use RDF Toolkit as a standalong application, which can be run from the command line or as a part of the git commit mechanism.
+One can use `RDF Toolkit` as a standalone application, which can be run from the command line, or as a part of the git commit mechanism.

 ### Standalone RDF Toolkit Application

 #### Operating Systems

 ##### Linux or Mac OS X
-On Linux or Mac OS X you can execute the rdf-toolkit as follows:
+On Linux or Mac OS X you can execute the `RDF Toolkit` as follows:

 1. Open a Terminal
 2. Type the name of the `rdf-toolkit.jar` file on the command prompt and supply the `--help` option: